Royal Air Force roundels: Pre-war

-1938 – November 1939: The first production batches of Spitfires (K9787-K9814) were built with 37.8 in roundels on the fuselage sides-these were centred 39 in aft of the rear edge of the cockpit door.
+1938 – November 1939: The first production batches of Spitfires (aircraft registrations K9787-K9814) were built with 37.8 in roundels on the fuselage sides-these were centred 39 in aft of the rear edge of the cockpit door.
 56 in type A1s were on the upper wings.
 From K9815, the fuselage roundels were moved back, to be centred 53 in aft of the cockpit door and 6 in above the main longeron, and reduced in diameter to 35 in type A1.
 This position for the fuselage roundel was subsequently standard on all Supermarine and Westland built Spitfires and Seafires.
 The first 180 or so built (K9787–K9960) also had factory applied 50 in type A roundels under the wings.
 After K9960, there were no factory applied under-wing roundels until December 1940.
-With the change to type B roundels Spitfires built with type A1 roundels had were repainted by the squadrons creating a plethora of sizes and proportions.
+With the change to type B roundels Spitfires built with type A.1 roundels had were repainted by the squadrons creating a plethora of sizes and proportions.

 Between K9961 and N3032, the factory paint scheme required 15 in type B roundels on the fuselage sides and a 31.2 in roundel with a 10 in red centre on the upper wings.
 From N3033–P9374, it was intended that 25 in type B fuselage roundels would be used, although few Spitfires saw service with roundels of this size.

 Most RAF aircraft went through similar transitions, as a result of which there was little conformity, depending on when the aircraft was built and how squadrons over painted or repainted the roundels.